-We’ll be adding resources and content here to help you learn more and put into practice the information from our virtual learning series.
+We hope these resources are useful in helping you put into practice the information from our articles and insights and our virtual learning series.

 Session 1: Sense-making with Cynefin

 If you’ve attended our virtual learning session on Cynefin, use these worksheets to understand how to apply the Cynefin framework, map challenges against the different domains and reflect on how you might respond differently if looking through a Cynefin ‘lens’.
 If new to Cynefin, we suggest you view David Snowden’s video before attempting these worksheets.

 As described in Karen Ellis and Richard Boston’s book Upgrade, these four capacities make up our ways of making sense of ourselves, each other and the world in which we are operating.
 The following is an excerpt from Upgrade.